lbluque/fmm/README.md

 # fmm
-Fast Multiple Method in Python
+## Fast Multipole Method in Python
+An implementation of the Fast Multipole Method for 2D Coulomb potentials.

+References: